 District K-8 Assessments

-The benchmark assessments are given 3x a year (October, December and February).
+The benchmark assessments are given 2x a year (Fall and Spring).
 The Math and ELA assessments are used to establish baseline achievement data and measure progress toward a standard or set of academic standards and goals.

 - Fall and Spring